 Model a positive attitude

 Undoubtedly, it also helps when parents model a healthy attitude towards feelings.
 When we, as adults, name our feelings and positively and swiftly deal with them in front of our children, they get a chance to observe that emotions are a part of daily life and that it is worth dealing with them promptly to avoid prolonged pain and that 2) there is no shame in having/sharing/ talking about feelings.
 Everyone feels.
 Even gown-ups.
 Even mum and dad.

 Finally, there is praise.
-In order to reinforce the importance of identifying and sharing emotions, we need to commend our children every time they are doing so.
-Our encouragement will mirror and underpin the truth that our emotions are the key to human connections and to deeper and more meaningful life experiences.
+To reinforce the importance of identifying and sharing emotions, we need to commend our children every time they do so.
+Our encouragement will mirror and underpin the truth that our emotions are the key to human connections and more profound and meaningful life experiences.

-For when children learn to identify, communicate, and cope with their own feelings at a young age, it will also be easier for them to comprehend the emotions (and responses) of others as they grow up.
+When children learn to identify, communicate, and cope with their feelings at a young age, it will also be easier for them to comprehend others' emotions (and responses) as they grow up.
 Instead of ignorance, they will feel compassion.
 They will be able to communicate with sincerity and kindness and act accordingly.
-This will allow them to experience more positive and stable relationships throughout their lives - whether it is with co-workers, friends, or loved ones.
+This will allow them to experience more positive and stable relationships throughout their lives, whether with co-workers, friends, or loved ones.

-...and for when school resumes, here is a fun game on how to (really) get your children to talk about their day.
+PS: how to get your children to (really) talk about their school day